zhemao/hodgepodge/README.md

 is used to select the records to be migrated.
 If "query" is not provided, all records in the "from" collection are used.
 The "migration.json" file in this repository is a good example.

+## webpipe.sh

+A shell script that takes HTML from standard input and displays it in your webbrowser.
+In order for this to work, you must set the $BROWSER environmental variable to your preferred webbrowser.

 ## License